YAK & BREW

 What’s in the yeast sachet?

-Each sachet contains a curated blend of brewing yeast and powdered Himalayan botanicals like ginger, turmeric, holy basil, bay leaf, coriander, and more.
+Each sachet contains a curated blend of brewing yeast and powdered Himalayan botanicals like ginger, bay leaf, cinnamon, cardamon and more.
 Everything is food-grade, plant-based, and vegan.

 Is this beginner-friendly?